accordproject/vscode-extension/README.md

 - Trigger templates (send them data and view the results)
 - Syntax highlighting for all files
 - Compilation and problem markers
-- HTML preview for template markdown text
+- HTML preview for template markdown text and Concerto models

 ### Commands